-Second slain Georgia prison guard laid to rest
+Slain Georgia prison guard recalled as fun-loving family man

-MILLEDGEVILLE, Ga. — Family, friends and law-enforcement officers from across Georgia gathered to honor the memory of the second of two slain prison guards to be laid to rest.
+MILLEDGEVILLE, Ga.
+(AP) — Family, friends and law enforcement officers from across Georgia gathered Tuesday to honor the memory of the second of two slain prison guards to be laid to rest.

-WSB-TV reports that Milledgeville First United Methodist Church in central Georgia was packed to capacity Tuesday for the funeral of Sgt.
-Christopher Monica.
+Milledgeville First United Methodist Church in central Georgia was packed to capacity for the funeral of Sgt.
+Christopher Monica, WSB-TV reported.
 Monica, who was 42, and 58-year-old Sgt.
 Curtis Billue were killed when two inmates escaped from a prison bus June 13.

 Monica was remembered as a protector and a family man, leaving behind a wife, two daughters and grandchildren.
+He was “a man who loved deeply, shared abundantly and laughed often,” his niece, Brooke Lawson, told mourners.

-Billue’s funeral was held Saturday at a high school in nearby McIntyre.
+“We thought our family was big and happy to begin with, and we look around and see it’s bigger than we ever thought possible,” Lawson told those gathered, The Macon Telegraph reporte d.

 Most Read Stories